trinodb/trino/presto-docs/src/main/sphinx/connector/kudu.rst

 Range partitions distributes rows using a totally-ordered range partition key.
 The concrete range partitions must be created explicitly.
 Kudu also supports multi-level partitioning.
-A table must have at least one partitioning (either hash or range).
+A table must have at least one partitioning, either hash or range.
 It can have at most one range partitioning, but multiple hash partitioning 'levels'.

 For more details see `Partitioning Design`_.